-If it was determined that you met the criteria and definition of an exposure to a COVID-19 positive person on campus, you will receive a call from the Department of Public Health and/or Occupational/Student Health.
+If it was determined that you met the criteria and definition of an exposure to a COVID-19 positive person on campus, you will receive a call from Occupational/Student Health.
 You will need to follow the instructions provided.

-Please know that the Occupational/Student Health take the confidentiality of your status very seriously and your information will only be shared when absolutely necessary to prevent the spread of COVID to others.
+Please know that Occupational/Student Health personnel take the confidentiality of your status very seriously and your information will only be shared when absolutely necessary to prevent the spread of COVID to others.